t-edson/P65Pas/README.md

 ## Hello World

-As an example the following code can be tested in a Commodore64:
+P65Pas can compile to a general 6502 system, and it's not possible to do a general "Hello World" program.

+If we are going to compile for Commodore 64, we can use the Commodore64 unit and use the CHROUT procedure to send chars to screen:

 ```
-{Change the back color of a Commodore 64 screen}
+{"Hello World" P65Pas program.}
-program C64ChamgeBack;
+program Hello;
-var
-  border: byte absolute 53280;
+uses Commodore64;
 begin
-  while true do
-    inc(border);
-  end;
+  ChrOUT('H');
+  ChrOUT('E');
+  ChrOUT('L');
+  ChrOUT('L');
+  ChrOUT('O');
+  asm RTS end
 end.
 ```

-The CPU clock is defined using the directive {$FREQUENCY } and must be after the USES section.
+This code can generate a PRG program, to send the message "Hello" on the screen of the Commodore 64.

+The code "asm RTS end" line, generate a RTS assembler instruction in the program.
+It's needed because the PRG program is called with a JSR instruction.

 ## Devices supported

 Currently, only 6502 CPU is supported, but the compiler is designed to include some variants.

-Support are implemented using units.
-So if we need compile to the PIC16f628A, we write:
+Of course, compatible devices, like 6510, can be targeted too.

+Support for differents systems (like Apple II, Atari 800XL, Commodore 64, ...) can be implemented using appropriate units.

+Currently there is only a unit to support Commodore 64 system.
+So, to compile to Commodore 64 system, it's recommended use the unit: "Commodore64":

 ```
 program anything;
-uses CPU6502;
+uses Commodore64;
 begin
   ...
 end.
 ```

+The unit Commodore64 set the compiler to start compiling in the address $0801, and includes a starting code to run the program after loading the PRG.

+Moreover, this unit includes some routines (like CHROUT and CHRIN) to control C64 screen and keyboard.

 ## IDE